emtee40/adebar-wiki/AppDetails-explained.md

 * if you used `adb install` from your computer
 * if you used `pm install` from the shell on your Android device
-* if you downloaded/copied an `.apk` to your device and invoked the package installer directly by „tapping“ the `.apk` file in your favorite on-device file manager
+* if you downloaded/copied an `.apk` to your device and invoked the package installer directly by „tapping“ the `.apk` file in your favorite on-device file manager – or the app you've used to install the new app deferred the installation itself to the package manager (e.g. F-Droid running as user app without the help of its „privileged extension“ as system app).

 In those three cases, the installer property will either be `none` or `com.android.packageinstaller` (the package installer itself) – and the generated